julian-bernado/weatherPred/report.md

 After collecting the raw data, we implemented a secondary custom script to convert both the `.dly` files and the scraped HTML data into standardized `.csv` files.
 This conversion involved parsing the FWF structure of the `.dly` files and extracting relevant fields, as well as cleaning and formatting the HTML data into a tabular format.
 These `.csv` files formed the basis of our exploratory data analysis and modeling pipeline.

+### Details About the Raw Data

+The `.dly` files from NOAA follow a structured, fixed-width format, where each row corresponds to a specific weather station and contains daily observations of multiple weather variables.
+These include temperature (maximum, minimum, and average), precipitation, snowfall, snow depth, and other meteorological measurements.
+Each file contains metadata such as the station ID, latitude, longitude, and elevation, providing geographic context for the observations.

+The data from weather.gov, on the other hand, is presented as HTML pages, where observational data is updated regularly and includes parameters like temperature, wind speed, humidity, pressure, and visibility.
+Unlike NOAA’s fixed-width files, the HTML format required extensive preprocessing to extract relevant fields and align them with the NOAA dataset.

+Both datasets required rigorous cleaning and validation to handle missing values, inconsistencies in station identifiers, and differences in temporal resolution.

 # EDA

 # Models